BhuwanKhanna/ai-intern-assignment-Bhuwan-Khanna/README.md

 ```

 ### Option B: Web Interface (app.py)
-Run the premium web dashboard:
+Run the  web dashboard:
 ```bash
 python -m streamlit run app.py
 ```

 ## Why Gemini?
-We chose the Gemini API for its exceptional speed, high rate limits on the free tier, and the state-of-the-art reasoning capabilities of the Flash models.
+The Gemini API was chosen because it offers a generous free tier, fast response times with the Flash model, and an easy-to-use Python SDK, making it well-suited for lightweight AI applications.